Stadium History | Parking & Admission | Seating & Capacity | Food & Concessions

 |Opened||August 18, 1994|

-Hosting more than 40 million guest since its opening, the United Center in Chicago, Illinois, is one of the greatest venues in the country.
+Hosting more than 40 million guest since its opening, the United Center in Chicago, Illinois, is one of the greatest venues in Chicago, and also the country.
 Home to the legendary Chicago Bulls and Chicago Blackhawks®, the United Center is located in the Near West Side neighborhood of Chicago, roughly three miles west of the loop/downtown area.
 This cultural hotspot hosts a wide array of events, including sports games, concerts and specialty shows.

 What events are coming up at United Center?